Lamarqe/ha_openems/README.md

 * Enabled entities will be updated in Home Assistant as soon as OpenEMS pushes updates via the WebSocket connection.
 There is currently no throttling, but it could easily be added to Home Assistant if needed for performance reasons.
 * There is currently no limitation how many channels can be enabled in parallel.
 The by default enabled 50 entities represent exactly as what also the WebUI subscribes to after the login.
 However, you should be careful about expanding to very large numbers.
 I  don't know what amount OpenEMS can handle (or if these subscriptions have any performance relevance at all)

+## Remarks

+* The integration just transparently publishes structures as they are existing in the backend.
+In result, there is a _sum device and all its channels below it.
+* This implementation allows to configure calculations for number properties in number_properties.json.
+So starting with v0.6, _PropertyForceChargeMinPower shows and consumes total numbers which get converted to phase based values before showing/sending them back to the backend, same as it is also in the regular UI.

 ## Installation

 ### HACS